 - Graduate Program Director

 I am also the author of four books.
 Friends of the Supreme Court: Interest Groups and Judicial Decision Making was published in 2008 by Oxford University Press and received the 2009 C. Herman Pritchett Award from the Law and Courts Section of the American Political Science Association.
 This award recognizes Friends of the Supreme Court as the best book on law and courts written by a political scientist.
 Supreme Court Confirmation Hearings and Constitutional Change, coauthored with Lori A. Ringhand, was published in 2013 by Cambridge University Press and was recognized by Choice as an 2014 Outstanding Academic Title.
 My third book, The President and the Supreme Court: Going Public on Judicial Decisions from Washington to Trump, coauthored with Matthew Eshbaugh-Soha, was published in 2019 by Cambridge University Press and received the 2021 Richard E. Neustadt Award from the Presidents and Executive Politics Section of the American Political Science Association.
 This award recognizes The President and the Supreme Court as the best book published that contributed to research and scholarship in the field of the American presidency.
 The book was also selected as an Exemplary Legal Writing Honoree by The Green Bag Almanac and Reader, an annual collection of the year’s best legal writing.
-Supreme Bias: Gender and Race in U.S. Supreme Court Confirmation Hearings, coauthored with Christina L. Boyd and Lori A. Ringhand, is forthcoming with Stanford University Press in October 2023.
+Supreme Bias: Gender and Race in U.S. Supreme Court Confirmation Hearings, coauthored with Christina L. Boyd and Lori A. Ringhand, was published by Stanford University Press in 2023.
 It examines the biases that female nominees and nominees of color face on their paths to the Supreme Court.

 I am excited to work with graduate students who have an interest in the democratic nature of the judiciary; interbranch interactions; judicial behavior and selection; gender, race, and judges; media coverage of court decisions and rights claiming; social movement litigation; and other topics.